After 30+ years of life, I finally get why London is ICONIC.

 Seriously, take my money, London Dungeon!!

-21. The museums and iconic landmarks are worth visiting, but do make time to simply stroll through the eclectic neighborhoods and markets too.
+21. Make time to stroll through the eclectic neighborhoods and markets.

 22. Bathrooms are few and far between in London, so plan your liquid intake wisely!